 Mail takes a minimum of three to four weeks to arrive and packages take six to nine weeks.
 Advise your family and friends to number their letters and to include “Air Mail” on the envelopes.
-Your address during training will be:
+Your address during pre-service training will be:

 “Your Name,” PCT